macadminsdotorg/codeofconduct/README.md

 Thank you for following this code of conduct.
 We reserve the right to amend or change the code of conduct at any time and encourage you to periodically review these guidelines to ensure a safe environment for all.

--The Mac Admins Slack Administrative Team
+- The Mac Admins Slack Administrative Team